 The Licence shall refer to the Schedules attached to this Licence for instructive details and interpretive guidance regarding requirements associated with specific terms and conditions included in the main body of the Licence.
 If the Board subsequently determines that an item included in a Schedule requires revision in order to better reflect the intent and objectives of the Licence, the Board may at its discretion and upon providing written notice to the Licensee and interested parties, revise the Schedule accordingly.
 Unless the Board directs otherwise, such revision may not necessarily be construed as an “amendment” to the Licence.

-The Licensee shall review the Plans or Manuals referred to in this Licence as required by changes in operation and/or technology and modify the Plans or Manuals accordingly.
+The Licensee shall annually review and where appropriate modify the Plans and Manuals referred to in this Licence as required by changes in operation, technology, and/or the findings of applicable studies and monitoring.
+The Plans and Manuals shall incorporate design changes, adaptive engineering required and implemented during construction, operation and closure, changes to monitoring strategies and changes to management strategies, on the basis of actual site conditions and monitoring and studies results, including proponent led, community-led and QIA-led monitoring and studies, over the life of the Project.
 Revisions to the Plans or Manuals are to be submitted in the form of Addenda to be included with the Annual Report required by Part B, Item 4, complete with a revisions list detailing where significant content changes are made.
+For reference, the current list of Plans listed at Schedule K to this Licence shall be updated by the Board following approval of any Revisions to the plans approved under Part B, Item 15.

 The Licensee shall confirm that all document(s) or correspondence submitted by the Licensee to the Board is received and acknowledged by the Manager of Licensing.